 Bake for 15-18 minutes, or until mixture is hot and bubbly.
 Remove from oven and serve immediately.

-To double this dish, serve in a 9x13 or 3 quart casserole dish.
+If doubling, serve in a 9x13 or 3 quart casserole dish.